-ARTICLE 9 - RIGHT TO RECEIVE INFORMATION AND EXPRESS AND DISSEMINATE OPINIONS WITHIN THE LAW
+ARTICLE 9 - RIGHTS TO RECEIVE INFORMATION AND EXPRESS

+AND DISSEMINATE OPINIONS WITHIN THE LAW

 The Constitution provides for freedom of speech and expression.
-The Government does not attempt to censor published materials, whether they originate within or outside the country.
+The Government does not attempt to censor published materials.
+Whether they originate within or outside the country.
 Both the opposition and the independent press are openly critical of the Government.
 Criticism of the government is tolerated to a degree, for example if it is libel, then Government will intervene.
 There is also open discussion of political, social and economic issues.

 There is no television in The Gambia, but Senegalese broadcasts can be received.
 The Government even though it dominates the media through Radio Gambia, does not interfere with the two commercial radio stations, which mainly broadcast music.
 Foreign magazines and newspapers are available in the capital and are not censored.
 There is however no university in The Gambia, but a college does exist, where students have formed an association.
+The National Union of Gambian students in Sierra Leone have been active in The Gambia whilst on vacation.